-We collected 50 common toad eggs from each of 8 clutches (egg strings) in April 2019 from a pond located in the Pilis Mountains, Hungary (Zánkói rét, 47.740515° N, 19.016276° E).
+We collected 50 common toad eggs from each of 8 clutches (egg strings) in April 2019 from a pond located in the Pilis Mountains, Hungary (Zánkói rét, 47.740515°N, 19.016276°E).
 We transported eggs to the laboratory at the Plant Protection Institute in Budapest.
-Eggs and embryos from each clutch were kept together in 1 L reconstituted soft water (RSW, 48 mg/L NaHCO3, 30 mg/L CaSO4×2H2O, 61 mg/L MgSO4×7H2O and 2 mg/L KCl dissolved in UV treated, reverse osmosis filtered, aerated tap water) in the laboratory until hatching, after which the water level was increased to 9 L (container size: $26.8 \times 36.9 \times 16.6$ cm, width × length × height) until tadpoles reached the free-swimming stage (developmental stage 25, Gosner, 1960).
-Air temperature in the laboratory was 20.1 ± 1.1 °C resulting in 19.0 ± 0.2 °C water temperature in tadpole containers.
+Eggs and embryos from each clutch were kept together in 1 L reconstituted soft water (RSW, 48 mg/L NaHCO3, 30 mg/L CaSO4 \times 2H2O, 61 mg/L MgSO4 \times 7H2O and 2 mg/L KCl dissolved in UV treated, reverse osmosis filtered, aerated tap water) in the laboratory until hatching, after which the water level was increased to 9 L (container size: $26.8 \times 36.9 \times 16.6$ cm, width \times length \times height) until tadpoles reached the free-swimming stage (developmental stage 25, Gosner 1960).
+The air temperature in the laboratory was 20.1 ± 1.1 °C, resulting in 19.0 ± 0.2 °C water temperature in tadpole containers.
 The light:dark cycle was adjusted weekly to simulate natural changes in photoperiod.

 We began the experiment when the tadpoles reached the free-swimming stage (day 1).
-We haphazardly selected 36 toad tadpoles from each clutch and placed them individually into 2-L plastic boxes (11.8 ×16.5 × 12.8 cm) containing 1 L RSW.
+We haphazardly selected 36 toad tadpoles from each clutch and placed them individually into 2-L plastic boxes $(11.8 \times 16.5 \times 12.8 \text{ cm})$ containing 1 L RSW.
 We fed experimental tadpoles throughout the study twice a week ad libitum.
-To ensure that cholesterol, the precursor for both endogenous CORT and bufadienolides, was not a limiting factor for the tadpoles, we fed them with a 20:1 mixture of slightly boiled, chopped spinach and minced axolotl food (JBL NovoLotl M, fat content 12 %).
-We changed the water of tadpoles twice a week for two weeks, until the start of the treatment period (see below).
+To ensure that cholesterol, the precursor for both endogenous CORT and bufadienolides, was not a limiting factor for the tadpoles, we fed them with a 20:1 mixture of slightly boiled, chopped spinach and minced axolotl food (JBL NovoLotl M, fat content 12%).
+We changed the water of tadpoles twice a week for 2 weeks until the start of the treatment period (see below).

 On day 15 of the experiment, we assigned the tadpoles randomly to treatments with exogenous chemicals combined with the simultaneous presence or absence of predation cues for either 6 or 2 days in a fully crossed design (see below for details, Fig. 2).
-We applied treatments during the third week of the experiment, when toxin production of common toad tadpoles reacts strongest to environmental change (Ujszeg) et al., 2017; Üveges et al., 2017).
-We applied treatments only for relatively short periods because CORT inhibits growth and development of tadpoles (Glennemeier and Denver, 2002b) and we wanted to avoid inducing a strong effect on the formation of cells producing bufadienolides (Delfino et al., 1995).
-Experimental containers were arranged in a randomised block design with each block containing one individual from each treatment × clutch combination.
-We repeated each treatment × clutch combination three times (3 blocks).
-Therefore, the total number of experimental units was 288 toad tadpoles (8 clutches × 2 treatment lengths (6 or 2 days) × 3 chemical treatments (exoCORT, MTP and control) × 2 predation cue treatments (cues present or absent) × 3 blocks).
-During the experiment, 3 tadpoles died for unknown reasons, reducing the final sample size to 285.
+We applied treatments during the third week of the experiment, when toxin production of common toad tadpoles reacts strongest to environmental change (Ujszegi et al. 2017; Üveges et al. 2017).
+We applied treatments only for relatively short periods because CORT inhibits the growth and development of tadpoles (Glennemeier and Denver 2002b), and we wanted to avoid inducing a strong effect on the formation of cells producing bufadienolides (Delfino et al. 1995).
+Experimental containers were arranged in a randomized block design with each block containing one individual from each treatment \times clutch combination.
+We repeated each treatment \times clutch combination three times (3 blocks).
+Therefore, the total number of experimental units was 288 toad tadpoles (8 clutches \times 2 treatment lengths (6 or 2 days) \times 3 chemical treatments (exoCORT, MTP, and control) \times 2 predation cue treatments (cues present or absent) \times 3 blocks).
+During the experiment, three tadpoles died for unknown reasons, reducing the final sample size to 285.